Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Theory

 \subsection{Intrinsic Alignment}

-In addition to the coherent distortions induced by gravitational lensing described by Eq.~\ref{Cell_original}, intrinsic alignments (IA) generate additional angular correlations among galaxy shapes—both within a given tomographic bin, through local tidal interactions, and across widely separated bins, via long-range correlations.
-These intrinsic correlations can mimic or bias the lensing signal, making IA a significant astrophysical systematic in weak-lensing analyses \cite{Hirata2004IA}.
+In addition to the coherent distortions induced by gravitational lensing described by Eq.~\ref{Cell_original}, intrinsic alignments (IA) generate additional angular correlations among galaxy shapes—both within a given tomographic bin, through local tidal interactions, and across widely separated bins, via long-range correlations. {The relevant IA contributions are the intrinsic-intrinsic "II", which corresponds to the correlated galaxy shapes caused by their physical proximity, and the gravitational-intrinsic "GI", which corresponds to the correlation between the lensed galaxy shape caused by a large-scale structure and the intrinsic galaxy shape located in that structure.
+We also define the "GG" term, which corresponds to the lensing signal (gravitational-gravitational) without IA contribution.
+The resulting observed correlation between tomographic bins $i$ and $j$ can be written as: